timostamm/protobuf-ts/MANUAL.md

 and works with Edge 44.

-For the Web Browser, it is recommended to use the `CODE_SIZE` optimization for all messages, and explicitly set the file option `optimize_for = SPEED` only where you can measure a noticeable performance increase.
+For the Web Browser, it is recommended to use the `CODE_SIZE` optimization for all messages by setting plugin parameter `--ts_opt optimize_speed`.
+Then set the file option `optimize_for = SPEED` for files where you can measure a noticeable performance increase.
+See [code size vs speed](#code-size-vs-speed) for a output size comparison.